Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: Details of the PPNN and baseline methods

 \subsection{PPNN and Black-box ConvResNet}

-The black-box ConvResNet baseline and the trainable portion of PPNN share an almost identical structure for every case, as shown in the \textbf{Extended Data Figure 1 a} and \textbf{b}, respectively.
+The black-box ConvResNet baseline and the trainable portion of PPNN share an almost identical structure for every case, as shown in the Figure 10 in the main manuscript, respectively.
 In the RD equations cases and Burgers' equations cases, the encoder part consists of two layers of convolutional layers, using a $6\times6$ kernel, with zero padding of $2$ and a stride of $2$.
 Afterwards, there are three ConvResNet blocks, each with a $5\times5$ kernel, $48$ channels and a zero padding of $2$.
 In NS cases, four ConvResNet blocks are used, each of which has a $7\times7$ kernel, 96 channels and a zero padding of $3$.
 The following decoder includes a pixelshuffle with upscale factor equals $4$ and a convolution layer with a $5\times5$ kernel and zero padding of 2.
-The number of trainable parameters are shown in Tab.~\ref{tab:infer_cost1}.
+The number of trainable parameters are shown in Table.~\ref{tab:infer_cost1}.
 All the neural networks are implemented on the deep learning platform PyTorch~\cite{NEURIPS2019_9015} and trained on a NVIDIA RTX A6000 GPU.